Flutter-Tech/fsc-docs-site/how/guest-contributions.md

 ### Agreeing a quality standard

-For an inner source application that is used by multiple divisions agreeing these contribution standards can be complex: security policies vary across divisions; a range of deployment topologies exist; and different divisional priorities on risk or short vs long-term investment.
+For an inner source capability that is used by multiple divisions agreeing these contribution standards can be complex: security policies vary across divisions; a range of deployment topologies exist; and different divisional priorities on risk or short vs long-term investment.

 For a host team just moving into this stage these standards will be the local standards of the hosting team's division.
 As other divisions start to use and contribute these standards will need to be adjusted to also meet their needs.
 This usually happens by: